Blackjacx/SHDateFormatter/README.md

 Additionally the following convenience functions are available on the SHDateFormatter sharedInstance which will return default values if the input date is nil.
 They allow to easily deal with optionals and can provide additional functionality like giving you a relative date instead of e.g. "yyyy/MM/dd":
 * `localizedTimeStringFromDate(_:)` - will return `--:--` per default
 * ... to be continued ...

-## Requirements

-The framework is compatible with Xcode 11 and Swift 5.1+.
-The minimum version is iOS 9.

 ## Installation